MT-Eurythmia/Eurythmia-server/mods/irc_modpack/irc/README.md

 Usage
 -----

-Once the game is connected to the IRC channel, chatting in-game will send messages to the channel, and will be visible by anyone.
-Also, messages sent to the channel will be visible in-game.
+Once the game is connected to the IRC channel, chatting using the 'T' or F10 hotkeys will send the messages to the channel, and will be visible by anyone.
+Also, when someone sends a message to the channel, that text will be visible in-game.

 Messages that begin with `[off]` from in-game or IRC are not sent to the other side.

 This mod also adds a few chat commands: